Geekamacker/U6143_ssd1306/README.md

 # U6143_ssd1306 (Geekamacker fork)

-UCTRONICS 0.91" SSD1306 I2C OLED display + systemd service installer, with a rotating multi-page status dashboard.
+UCTRONICS 0.91\" SSD1306 I2C OLED display + a **systemd** service installer, with a rotating multi-page status dashboard.
 This fork also supports **time-synced page rotation** so multiple Raspberry Pis can stay aligned.

 ---